God has promised Abraham a son. But that was some time ago....

 Early the next morning Abraham took some food and a skin of water and gave them to Hagar.
 He set them on her shoulders and then sent her off with the boy.
 She went on her way and wandered in the desert of Beersheba.When the water in the skin was gone, she put the boy under one of the bushes.
 Then she went off and sat down nearby, about a bowshot away, for she thought, "I cannot watch the boy die."
 And as she sat there nearby, she began to sob.

-The NIV footnote says that the Septuagint (ancient Greek translation) has the child sobbing, not Hagar.
+The Septuagint (ancient Greek translation) has the child sobbing, not Hagar.
 This fits better with the next paragraph.

 Then God opened her eyes and she saw a well of water.
 So she went and filled the skin with water and gave the boy a drink.